dzzie/humidor.net/readme.md

 record it.
 When you have a smoke, press the down button.
 These will be saved to the database and displayed in the report.
 Power resets will also be recorded to the database.

+Some users choose to go headless and omit the lcd shield and buttons.
+This is now even easier now that we have a [Windows Phone app](https://www.microsoft.com/en-us/store/apps/iot-humidor/9nblggh6404f) to keep you in sync.

 I already have the web backend setup for multiple users.
 If you dont have a public webserver and would like to use mine just send me an email and a